nikhitha-analytics/Credit-Card-Customer-Churn-Dashboard/README.md

-• Goal of the Dashboard
+• Goal of the Dashboard:

    To analyze churn patterns across customer demographics, credit limits, and card categories, and provide actionable insights that help the bank predict and reduce attrition.

 • Walkthrough of Key Visuals:

    Key KPIs (Top Row): Total Customers: 10,127,Churned Customers: 1,626,Overall Churn Rate: 16.07%